-The new Rodania Linius automatic wristwatch brings to the table the time-proven Swiss made movement, which is packed inside an interesting-looking stainless steel body.
+The 2011 Rodania Linius brings to the table the time-proven automatic movement, which is packed inside an interesting-looking stainless steel body.
 The movement in question is the good old ETA 2824-2 self-winding blank caliber: the usual suspect when it comes to choosing an engine to power a relatively inexpensive timekeeper when having a “Swiss Made” inscription on a dial is a must.

-While the standard-grade issues of the ebauche offer only an average level of accuracy, the top-grade versions of the caliber equipped with higher-quality parts easily comply with COSC requirements and are officially certified as chronometers.
+While the standard-grade issues of the ebauche offer only an average level of accuracy, the top-grade versions equipped with higher-quality parts easily comply with COSC requirements and are officially certified as chronometers.

 I mean, there are enough quartz-powered timepieces in this price range that look great and don’t demand the level of care a mechanical watch needs.

-Well, apparently, this here Rodania Linius was designed to attract attention of persons who don’t really care about movements and are more interested in a unique exterior that would gather attention of both coworkers and total strangers alike.
+Well, apparently, this here Rodania Linius was designed to attract the attention of persons who don’t care about movements and are more interested in a unique exterior that would gather the attention of both coworkers and total strangers alike.

-And this the Linus brings in spades.
-First revealed at Baselworld 2011, the watch was presented in a somewhat bulky stainless steel case 35.50 mm in width and 50.40 mm in length.
+And this Rodania always brings in spades.
+First revealed at Baselworld 2011, the Linius Automatic was presented in a somewhat bulky stainless steel case 35.50 mm in width and 50.40 mm in length.
 Looking like it was machined out of a single block of high-grade steel and carefully finished with mirror polishing and some satin-brushing, the case looks solid and expensive: a lot more expensive than it is actually priced at.